 Results

 Site characteristics for each of the 32 sites.
-The site name consists of the forest name, elevation band, and rep separated by an underscore.
+The site name consists of the forest name, elevation band, and replication separated by an underscore.
 The Eldorado National Forest is ‘eldo’, the Stanislaus National Forest is ‘stan’, the Sierra National Forest is ‘sier’, and the Sequoia National Forest is ‘sequ’.
-The elevation band represents the lower bounds (in feet) of the 1000 foot elevation bands.
-Thus ‘3k’ implies that site was located between 3,000 and 4,000 feet.
-Aerially detected mortality and density of the whole site is presented along with the mortality and density calculated from the ground data (aerial / ground).
+The elevation band represents the lower bounds (in meters -- convert) of the convert to meters elevation bands.
+Thus ‘3k’ implies that site was located between convert to meters.
+Aerially detected mortality and density of the whole site is presented along with the mortality and density calculated from the ground data (aerial / ground). “tpha” is trees/ha.